frazierDevs/frazierDevs/README.md

 ### Hi there 👋

+I'm currently working on 100Devs.
+I'm currently learning about GitHub and Objects in Javascript.

 <!--
 **frazierDevs/frazierDevs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.